Code-Institute-Submissions/milestone-01/README.md

 ## Deployment
 This is a static website.
 No server configuration required on your hosting server.

+### Deploy the project to GitHub pages:
+- Login and go to my GitHub repository at https://github.com/manuhal/milestone-01
+- Go to Settings tab/menu
+- Scroll down to **GitHub Pages** section
+- Under **Source**, click the drop-down menu and select source from none to **master branch**
+- The page will refresh once, scroll back to **GitHub Pages** section and you will see message 'Your site is ready to be published at https://manuhal.github.io/milestone-01/.'

+### Deploy the project to web hosting
-- To deploy this project, go to my github page: https://github.com/manuhal/milestone-01
+- To deploy this project to a web hosting, login and go to my github repository page: https://github.com/manuhal/milestone-01
-- Click the 'Clone or Download' button.
-And you copy the link and clone it to your folder on your desktop (with git-clone), for example:
+- Click the **Clone** or **Download** button.
+- To **clone** it, copy the link.
+Open command-promp (in Windows) or terminal (in Mac), navigate to a folder on your desktop and run git-clone, for example:

     `git clone git@github.com:<USERNAME>/<REPOSITORY-NAME>`

-- Or you can download the zip file and unzip it to your desktop
+- Or you can **download** the zip file and unzip it to a folder on your desktop.
-- User FTP program/app (eg: [FileZilla](https://filezilla-project.org/)) and upload the folder to your web hosting of your choice.
+- Use FTP program/app (eg: [FileZilla](https://filezilla-project.org/)) and upload that folder to a web hosting server of your choice.
+- In this case, I ftp that folder to a web-hosting on this address: https://milestone01.gallerio.us/
-- If you want to preview this website locally on your machine, simply open the index.html file with your web browser.
+- If you want to preview this website locally on your machine, simply go that folder and open index.html file with your web browser.